lukaszklis/homepage-old/_posts/2015-06-20-to-bem-or-not-to-bem.md

 ## Quick Fixes

 You keep working on your project for the next couple of months.
 Bootstrap, as a CSS framework of choice, seems to be perfect.
-Everybody is happy – a client, a PO and you.
+Everybody is happy—a client, a PO and you.

 Suddenly, you've been assigned to a task where you have to fix one thing in